Annual Performance Appraisals

 Due to recent upgrades in Firefox all policy and form links require Adobe Reader.
 Open the link then save the document to your desk top as a pdf file.

 According to University job performance policy, "all classified and administrative and professional (A&P) staff will have their job performance evaluated on an annual basis."
-Annual reviews are conducted during the first quarter of each calendar year and due into the Office of Human Resources Management by the 5th working day of April.
+Annual reviews are conducted during the first quarter of each calendar year and due into the Office of Human Resources by the 5th working day of April.

 The purposes for the annual performance appraisal include but are not limited to the following: